— Free UK Property Tool —

 ARV = After-Repair Value (estimated post-renovation sale price)

 The 70% rule is a quick deal screening threshold.
 The 30% buffer must cover SDLT, bridging finance, legal fees on both sides, agent commission on sale, and your profit margin.
 Below the 70% threshold the deal has room to work; above it, risk increases significantly.
+When a deal fails the 70% rule, model it as a BTL hold instead.
+Stamp Duty (SDLT) explained · HMO vs BTL

 SDLT on Flip Purchase